kklmn/ArdquariumPi/docs/index.md

 IDE can be run on both a Windows computer and a Raspberry Pi computer.

-I use Raspberry Pi 4B as passively cooled, with a UPS hat (PiJuice) and a GPIO connector hat, see below with the hat disconnected.
+I use Raspberry Pi 4B as passively cooled, with a UPS hat (PiJuice) and a GPIO connector hat, see below with the PiJuice hat disconnected.

 ![](images/RPi.jpg){:height="100%" width="100%"}